From Local to Global: Revisiting Structured Pruning Paradigms for Large Language Models: Appendix

 \subsection{Practical Impact of the GISP: Model saving and on-the-fly adaptation}

-Thanks to the property of the once-for-all pruning, GISP can produce a spectrum of models pruned to different pruning ratios to a target ratio $\rho$.
+Thanks to the once-for-all property, GISP can produce a spectrum of models pruned to different pruning ratios to a target ratio $\rho$.
 To exploit this without extra storage overhead, we record only the indices of channels or heads removed at each iteration—orders of magnitude smaller than element-wise masks.
 Once pruning is complete, any intermediate pruned model can be reconstructed simply by reapplying the saved indices.
+For example, after applying GISP to the Llama2-7B model, users only need to store one set of weights with the corresponding masks (approximately 318KB per mask, which is ~0.002\% of the model weight for Llama2-7b), rather than maintaining numerous separate models.

-This enables on-the-fly adaptation: by running GISP as a preprocessing step to capture the pruning schedule, users can dynamically deploy the most suitable pruned model according to each of the various computing resources and dynamic environments.
+This enables on-the-fly adaptation: by running GISP as a preprocessing step to capture the pruning schedule, users can dynamically deploy the most suitable pruned model according to available compute resources and deployment environments.